jdellis490/README-Generator/README.md

 ## Questions

-Contact me on GitHub: https://github.com/JDKELO or email IKWND@YAHoo.com for any addtional questions.
+Contact me on GitHub: https://github.com/kda or email awdwa for any addtional questions.